githubteacher/foundations-2015-06-04/bios/githubteacher-bio.md

 - I live in Fuquay, NC
 - I love Arduino and gardening
-- I have two dogs
+- I have two dogs.
+I have a Boston Terrier and a Rottweiler mix.